EN FR DE

 Methodology

-• Effective training to be offered to teachers and science centre staff of the participating institutions
+• Effective training offered to teachers and science centre staff of the participating institutions

-• Training will include a teachers' workshop, where the VO service will be presented and a series of online seminars through the Internet
+• Training: a teachers' workshop, where the Virtual Observatory service was presented, and a series of online seminars through the Internet (http://www.discoveryspace.net/index.asp?Cat_id=582)

-• Teachers and students will be able to use the robotic telescope and perform their experiments
+• Teachers and students were able to use the robotic telescope and perform their experiments

 Impact

-A pedagogical framework for the effective use of the remotely controlled telescopes in the classroom will be developed and a better understanding of the opportunities, which are associated with eLearning methods, will be achieved.
+To develop a pedagogical framework for the effective use of the remotely controlled telescopes in the classroom and to achieve a better understanding of the opportunities, which are associated with eLearning methods.

 Evaluation strategy